 Otago Computing worked with them to create a series of short animations which took over the job of explaining the fundamentals of the industry, which allowed them to focus their staff time with customers on their value-added service.
 These animation videos were hosted on their website, with a simple contact information required for entry, and a survey at the end.

 Their costs within were reduced enough to eliminate their previous annual $ 50,000 outlay, and because they were only talking to customers whom had passed the basic hurdles and still qualified, their conversion rate jumped to 30%.

-This project paid for itself within one month, and their employees are happier because they can engage with customers at a more interesting level: that of the custom installation.
+This project paid for itself within one month, and their employees are happier because they can engage with customers right away at a more interesting level: not at square one with basic solar facts, but at that of the customer's customizations.

 For estimates, project scoping, more references or examples, or to set up a time to meet or talk on the phone, please email Jerry Auld at firstname.lastname@example.org.

-We are based in Canmore, Alberta, and serve the Calgary and Southern Albertra business market directly, and international corporations through online interactions, as animations are easily delivered, do not break, and run evrywhere.
+We are based in Canmore, Alberta, and serve the Calgary and Southern Alberta business market directly, and international corporations online as animations are easily delivered, do not break, and run everywhere.